a-project-x/Prompt-Systems-and-Frameworks/Marketing and Copywriting/High_Conversion_MLS.md

 Property Details
 ↓
-Lifestyle Analysis
+Sensory Analysis
 ↓
-Sensory Opening
+Lifestyle Positioning
 ↓
-Emotional Positioning
+Feature Integration
 ↓
-Property Description
+MLS Description

 Core Prompt

-Write an MLS property description for:
+Write an MLS description for:

-Property Details: [Property Details]
+[Property Details]

 Requirements:

-- Open with a sensory experience
+- Begin with a sensory experience
 - Focus on lifestyle before features
-- Avoid clichés such as "stunning", "cozy", and "must-see"
+- Avoid words such as "cozy", "stunning", and "must-see"
-- Create visual imagery
-- Keep the tone natural and aspirational
+- Use vivid but natural language

-Structure:

-1. Sensory Opening
-2. Lifestyle Narrative
-3. Key Features
-4. Closing Impression
+- Help buyers visualize daily life in the property

 Example Output

-Input

-3 Bed, 2 Bath Home with Large Backyard

-Output

-Morning sunlight pours across the hardwood floors as you step into a space designed for slow weekends and busy family evenings alike.
+Before

+Stunning 3-bed 2-bath house.

+After

+Step inside and the first thing you notice is the morning light hitting the hardwood floors.

 Evaluation Criteria

-- Emotional Appeal
+- Lifestyle Appeal
-- Visualization
+- Visualization Quality
+- Emotional Connection
 - Authenticity
-- Lifestyle Positioning
 - Buyer Interest